mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- You are capable of passing a callback function to `getResponseFilter` method in order to change the response.
+- You are capable of passing a callback function to `getResponseFilter` method to change the response.
 We only have this feature in query builder DB.

 ```php